 1. You've Been Struggling With An Inferiority Complex

 Think about it — in the animal world, baring your teeth is a show of power and assertiveness, says Loewenberg.
 And a toothless sneer isn’t quite so threatening.
-If this rings true to you, she says it may be time to be a little more assertive in your waking life, to see if that makes a difference in what you dream about.
-By looking out for yourself and your own needs — and possibly saying "no" to things you aren't 100 percent invested in — you can take some of that power back and feel more in control, which hopefully spells the end of your dental nightmares.
+If this rings true to you, she says it may be time to be more assertive in your waking life.
+By looking out for yourself and your own needs — for instance, saying "no" to things you aren't totally invested in — you can take back some of that power and feel more in control, which hopefully spells the end of your dental nightmares.

 2. You're Worried About Saying The Wrong Thing

 If this sounds like you, she recommends scanning your upcoming life events to see if one of them may be triggering your dreams about teeth falling out.
 Do you have an important networking event coming up, or a big date?
-If so, this type of dream may crop up from your subconscious.
-To ease your worry, it may help to prepare yourself with some talking points ahead of time, so you can go into the situation feeling more confident.
+If so, your subconscious might be anxious.
+To ease your worry, it may help to prepare yourself with some talking points ahead of time so you can go into the situation feeling more confident.

 5. The Thought Of Getting Older Scares You